bclipp/databricks_spark_cert_study_guide/notes.md

 task

-stage: stage is a unit of work within one shuffle group
+stage: stage is a unit of work within one shuffle boundry (group)

 **Caching:**